Diagnosis

 • Have these symptoms included a fever?
 How high?

-• Has there been difficulty breathing?
+• Have there been breathing problems?

 • Does anything seem to make the symptoms better?